Self Driving Cars

 Read More:

-Once they have control, the passenger can either tilt the device to adjust the car's steering angle, or tap and swipe at a steering wheel icon shown on the display of their device.
+Once they have control, the passenger can either tilt the device to adjust the car's steering angle or tap and swipe at a steering wheel icon shown on the device's display.

-The patent, describing "non-autonomous steering modes", was first discovered by CarBuzz and explains how the passenger would connect their device wirelessly to the car.
-Although not describing smartphones by name, the patent says the system could work with a "display device and/or a user device" containing a touchscreen, gyroscope and accelerometer.
+The patent, describing "non-autonomous steering modes," was first discovered by CarBuzz and explains how passengers would connect their devices wirelessly to the car.
+Although not describing smartphones by name, the patent says the system could work with a "display device and/or a user device" containing a touchscreen, gyroscope, and accelerometer.

 The document states how the car's computer would be "programmed to steer the host vehicle according to the selected mode and signals received from a user device."

-The system is similar to Tilt Racer, a smartphone application which lets you tilt your phone to control racing games, below.
+The system is similar to Tilt Racer, a smartphone application that lets you tilt your phone to control the racing games below.

 Ford'a patent reminds us of the Tilt Racer smartphone appTouch Pilot

-Such a system could be used by Ford engineers and test drivers working on the company's future autonomous vehicles.
-It could allow them to intervene and take control of the vehicle's steering if it gets confused (and has no wheel of its own), or needs to be navigated in a location which it does not have a map of - into the exhibition hall of a future motor show, perhaps.
+Ford engineers and test drivers working on the company's future autonomous vehicles could use such a system.
+It could allow them to intervene and take control of the vehicle's steering if it gets confused (and has no wheel of its own) or needs to be navigated in a location it does not have a map of—into the exhibition hall of a future motor show, perhaps.

-It is highly unlikely that consumers will be asked to take control of the steering in such a way, but it makes sense for those testing future autonomous vehicles to have a way to take control.
+It is unlikely that consumers will be asked to take control of the steering in this way, but it makes sense for those testing future autonomous vehicles to have a way to do so.

-The patent makes reference to technologies shown off by Land Rover back in 2015, where an autonomous Range Rover was driven on an off-road course using a smartphone app.
+The patent references technologies shown off by Land Rover back in 2015 when an autonomous Range Rover was driven on an off-road course using a smartphone app.
 This demonstrated how off-roading enthusiasts could, in the future, get out of the car and use their smartphone to navigate the vehicle around a particular obstacle (a boulder perhaps, or the edge of a steep drop) while standing wherever gave them the best view.

-As always, we should add the caveat that companies file patents for future technologies on a regular basis, and just because the patent exists it does not mean the technology described within will become a reality.
+As always, we should add the caveat that companies file patents for future technologies regularly, and just because the patent exists does not mean the technology described within will become a reality.

 Like GearBrain on Facebook